Symmetry classification of scalar autonomous Ito stochastic differential equations with simple noise: The Kozlov transformation

 \subsection{Symmetry as a necessary condition}

-In order to prove the converse is also true, i.e. if the equation \eqref{eq:Ito} can be reduced to the form \eqref{eq:app:target} and hence explicitly integrated, then it necessarily has a symmetry \cite{GL2}, it suffices to perform the computations described above in the reverse order.
+In order to prove that symmetry is not only a sufficient condition but also a necessary one for integrability -- i.e. for the possibility to map the equation into the form \eqref{eq:app:target:2} -- it suffices to run our computations backwards.